FixedEffects/FixedEffectModels.jl/README.md

 ```
 ![binscatter](http://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/master/files/third.svg)

-The combination of `partial_out` and Gadfly `Stat.binmean` basically replicates the Stata program [binscatter](https://michaelstepner.com/binscatter/).
+The combination of `partial_out` and Gadfly `Stat.binmean` is very similar to the the Stata program [binscatter](https://michaelstepner.com/binscatter/).